 Warwickshire Museum (29 miles)

-Archeology, geology, natural and social history: this museum is a great all rounder and kid friendly too.
-If they haven't had enough there's a sister museum close by.
+Archeology, geology, natural and social history, this museum is a great all rounder, and kid friendly too!
+See Roman coins, the skeleton of a giant deer, and the fabulour Sheldon tapestry map!
+Free to vist with sister museum close by.

 St Johns House Museum (29 miles)